jvangeemen/robowars/README.md

 (To start (and make things move), lets just use 2 channels, you can just copy paste te code from the github).
 When you have this working and tested you can move to step 7

+## Troubelshooting

+If you're not sure weather the RC reciever is actually connected to the RC transmitter, you can easily check that by connecting a (continious) servo to one of the ports on the RC reciever, play around with the controller and see if it changes the direction/position of the servo.

+Make sure you connect the servo in the right way,
+VCC -> red
+GND -> black
+Signal -> another color (usually white)

 ## Step 6

 Connect the hardware